Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Evergreen Advisors

-Evergreen Advisors is a fee-based firm with advisory certifications on staff that include certified financial planner (CFP) and certified public accountant (CPA).
-Many of the firm’s clients are individuals, and it primarily serves non-high-net-worth individuals.
+Evergreen Advisors is a fee-based firm with advisors on staff who hold the CFP® and CPA designations.
+Many of the firm's clients are individuals, and it primarily serves non-high-net-worth individuals.
 However, the firm also works with high-net-worth individuals, pensions and profit-sharing plans.
 There is not a set account minimum at Evergreen, but there is a minimum annual fee of $2,000.

-You may be offered insurance or securities if you work with this firm and its advisors may earn commissions from sales.
+when investing your assets.
+However, how the firm divides your money.
 But keep in mind, like all the firms on this list, Evergreen is a registered fiduciary that is legally obligated to act in your best interests.

 The services that Evergreen has available for its clients are categorized into the following overarching groups: